ddeveloper72/Django_Authentication/README.md

 ````

 ### From .vscode settings.json
-The reason why I'm showing this, is because one of the most challenging difficulties that I have has learning coding, had been learning to use the development software and configuring environments.
+The reason why I'm showing this, is because one of the most challenging aspects that I have while learning coding, had been learning to use the development software and configuring environments.
 Learning to Understanding ones tools for coding is as essential as the projects themselves.

 ````javascript
 "terminal.integrated.env.windows": {